PorticoExchange/Portico-Wallet/README.md

 # LDK-Portico

-Implementation in Rust for Portico using LDK
+Implementation in Rust for Portico app using LDK